Srikalahasti Temple – Andhra Pradesh

 In another incident, Kannappa plucked out one of his eyes and placed in the eye of Linga which was oozing with blood and tears.
 When the tears and the blood were still trickling from another eye, Kannappa decided to remove his second eye and placed one of his feet on the spot of the right eye of the Shiva Linga.
 Before he could pull out his second eye with the arrow, Lord Shiva appeared and restored his eye while granting him a boon to occupy a place close to him.

-See also Guruvayur Temple - Kerala
+See also Anantapur - Andhra Pradesh

 According to Swami Sivananda’s book, Sixty-Three Nayanar Saints, pg.
 44, some Saivite traditions believe that Kannappa was the reincarnation of Arjuna.
 Arjuna, worshipped Siva for seeking the Pasupatha Astra and failed to recognize Him in the form of a hunter.
 Thus, according to this tradition, Arjuna had to be born as a hunter and adore the Lord before attaining final liberation.